frederic-perez/AmE-dictionary/data/dictionary.md

 __nosy__ _adj_ _slang_ :four: Inappropriately curious. _He's nosy as hell._
 __not even close__ :dart:
 __not have a hope in hell (of doing something)__ _idiom_ To not have any chance at all of doing or achieving something.
+__not have all day__ _idiom_ To be in a rush; to not have much or any time to spare.
+Usually used in the present tense.
 __not know someone from Adam__ _idiom_ Not to know someone by sight at all. _I wouldn't recognize John if I saw him up close.
 I don't know him from Adam._
 __notch<sup>1</sup>__ _n_ __1a__ A V-shaped cut. __b__ Such a cut used for keeping a record. __2__ A narrow pass between mountains. __3__ _informal_ A level or degree: _a notch or two higher in quality._
 __notch<sup>2</sup>__ _v_ :nine: (notched) __1__ To cut a notch in. __2__ To record by or as if by making notches: _notched the score on a stick._ __3__ _informal_ To achieve; score: _notched 30 wins in a single season._